Better sex – Part 3/4: For Men: How to Really Pleasure a Woman

-All of this originated in the fact that he was raised in the social role “man” and is therefore mostly unconscious and not chosen behaviour.
-Unfortunately, many men actively perpetuate their beliefs from there, in that they blame the woman for “not doing it right” or “not working as she should”, and silence or slutshame her whenever she communicates her “abnormal” desires and wishes before or during sex.
+All of this originated in the fact that the man was raised in the social role “man” and is therefore mostly unconscious and not chosen behaviour.
+Unfortunately, many men actively perpetuate their beliefs from there, in that they blame the woman for “not doing it right” or “not working as she should”, and silence, slutshame, or flat out ignore her whenever she communicates her “abnormal” desires and wishes before or during sex.

 As a man, you can stop this dynamic by doing the following:

 Before you go between her legs, make sure you have washed or disinfected your hands.
-Women can contract (and spread) many infections simply by getting germs from unwashed hands onto or inside their vagina.
+Women can contract (and spread) many infections simply from getting germs from unwashed hands onto or inside their vagina.
 These infections make sex painful and life unpleasant, and usually require a week or longer to treat, in which time no penetration should occur.
-Pro tip: I haven’t met one woman, who liked cold hands during sex.
-To avoid cold hands after washing: If you have access to warm water, let it rinse over your wrists for a few seconds.
+Pro tip: If your woman doesn’t like cold hands, here is how to avoid them: If you have access to warm water, let it rinse over your wrists for a few seconds.
 If not, put your hands between your thighs for a minute afterwards.

 No matter how urgently you desire to fuck her hard – if you want her to like it, her vagina needs to adapt to the shape and size of your penis first.
 Three techniques do the trick: